 Netflix announces 2 more seasons of 'Queer Eye'

 KANSAS CITY, Mo.
-(AP) — Netflix's show "Queer Eye" is bringing fabulousness to the masses for two more seasons.
+(AP) — Netflix's show "Queer Eye" says it's bringing fabulousness to the masses for two more seasons.

 The show features resident fashion expert, Tan France, along with food guru Antoni Porowski, hairstylist Jonathan Van Ness, culture expert Karamo Brown and home designer Bobby Berk.
 The Emmy-winning show is a reboot of the 2003 series "Queer Eye for the Straight Guy."